18F/Modular-Contracting-And-Agile-Development/pages/home.md

 hero-button-link: /2015-annual-report/
 content-button-text: View the report
 content-button-link: assets/report.pdf
-banner-heading: We are a cross-agency team with backgrounds in a diversity of fields, including psychology, economics, policy,  law, medicine, statistics, and political science.
+banner-heading: We are a cross-agency team with backgrounds in a diverse fields including psychology, economics, policy,  law, medicine, statistics, and political science.
-banner-text: What unifies us is our commitment to using what research tells us about how people make decisions to better serve Americans and improve government efficiency.
+banner-text: We are unified by our commitment to use what research tells us about how people make decisions to better serve Americans and improve government efficiency.
-banner-button-text: Our approach
+banner-button-text: Our Approach
 banner-button-link: /approach/
 ---
 ## President Obama ( ) that makes the Social and Behavioral Sciences Team a permanent part of government

-<iframe width="560" height="315" src="https://www.youtube.com/embed/ShvaavFq92s?modestbranding=1&amp;controls=0?start=10" frameborder="0" allowfullscreen></iframe>

-On September 15, 2015, President Obama [ ] that makes the Social and Behavioral Sciences Team permanent and directs agencies to integrate behavioral insights into the policy and program design process.
-Following the President's announcement, SBST released its first annual report that highlights results from their initial year of applying research insights to improve outcomes for Americans.
+On September 15, 2015, President Obama signed an Executive Order that directs Federal agencies to use behavioral science insights to better serve the American people.
+The Executive Order directs Federal agencies to identify programs in which applying behavioral science insights can yield substantial improvements; develop strategies for applying behavioral science insights to programs, and, where possible, for rigorously testing and evaluating the impact of these insights; recruit behavioral science experts to join the Federal Government; and strengthen agency relationships with the research community.